sarahzu/DS-for-SE-2018-Seminar/Worksheet_1.md

 7. What is **the answer** to the research question? _(in case of a goal: What is the contribution of the paper towards that goal?)_ (Sarah)

-The experiments in this paper showed that the combination of complexity metrics can predict defects, suggesting that the more complex code it, the more defects it has.
+The authors showed with their experiments that a combination of complexity metrics can predict defects.
+They suggest that more complex code contains most likely more defects.

 8. What did you **not understand** of this paper?